Ravincroft's Retribution - 1. Leaving Home

 ‘Forget it!
 You’re on your own.
 Don’t come crawling back.’

 Jayden went to say something, and Ren gestured for him to stop.
-‘Leave it, Jay.
+‘Forget it, Jay.
 He won’t listen.’

-Ren watched him walk up the long path that led to the homestead.
-He waited for the door to slam and when it did, he turned to his two friends ‘That’s it,’ he said.
-‘Let’s go.’
+Ren watched his father walk up the long gravel path that led to the homestead.
+He waited for the door to slam, and when it did, he turned to his two friends ‘That’s it,’ he said.
+‘Coming?’

 They squashed into the front seat of the Ute, Lia sat in the middle.
-‘He’ll come around,’ she said squeezing his hand.
+‘He’ll come around,’ she said squeezing Ren’s hand.

 ‘Maybe.
-Still—I worry about him here with only Theo.
-And he’s right, Theo is useless with the animals, but I can’t be a farmer.
+Still—I worry about him here with Theo.
+He’s right, Theo is useless with animals, but I can’t be a farmer.
 I couldn’t stand it.’
 Ren had expected to be more excited about moving out of home.
 He had his own place!
 Right on the edge of the forest, close to nature, like he had always wanted.

 ‘And you don’t have to,’ Jayden said.
-‘Lucky old you.
+‘Lucky ol’ you.
 Getting a house of your own.
-He could have disinherited you.’
+He could have disowned you.’

 ‘He didn’t have a choice; it was in Mum’s will.
 He is sad and angry but not vindictive,’ Ren said.